directed by

 Ratio: Edition Details: |

-To commemorate the twenty-fifth anniversary of Harvey Milk's assassination, Telling Pictures and New Yorker Films have released this special DVD edition of Rob Epstein's landmark documentary The Times of Harvey Milk, with commentary by Rob and editor Deborah Hoffmann.
-Excellent
+ON THE NEW YORKER DVD: To commemorate the twenty-fifth anniversary of Harvey Milk's assassination, Telling Pictures and New Yorker Films have released this special DVD edition of Rob Epstein's landmark documentary The Times of Harvey Milk, with commentary by Rob and editor Deborah Hoffmann.
+Decent

 dual layered DVD from New Yorker.
 The image is as good as can be

-expected for a relatively low budget independent documentary film.
+expected for this format of a relatively low budget independent documentary film.

-Colors are true - some of the archival footage is damaged slightly but
+Colors are a bit faded - some of the archival footage is damaged slightly but

 it has no effect on viewing enjoyment.
 Audio is clear.
 I would have